nuitrcs/regex_workshop/part1.md

 ## Concept 1: Fixed Matches

 While we don't generally need regular expressions to match a specific string of text, we can use them that way.
-For example, if we want to find all instances of "Soviet Union" in our astronaut list, then we can do that.
+For example, if we want to find all instances of `Soviet Union` in our astronaut list, then we can do that.

 We're going to use an online tool called RegExr to practice regular expressions.